#Importing the necessary library for our project

 geom_text_repel(aes(label = wflow_id))

-After Fitting and visualizing all the different model we are will be evaluating their performance using the Rsq which is used to measure the proper of variance in our TotalEarnings.
-We have known that having the higher rsq is better for the data meaning as the rsq approches 1 we can say that that given model prediction would be more accurate than those with lesser value.
+After fitting and visualizing all of the different models, we will evaluate their performance using the Rsq, which is utilized to calculate the right variance in our TotalEarnings.
+We know that having a larger rsq is better for the data, thus as the rsq approaches one, we can say that the given model prediction will be more accurate than those with lower values.

-In this rsq graph we can find that lm_median_imput_model achieved the highest R-squared value showing us that median imputation in linear regression is the most effective way to handle the dataset.
-It demonstrated that there would be a consistency with stable performance arcoss the cross validation fold.
+In this rsq graph, we can see that lm_median_imput_model has the highest R-squared value, indicating that median imputation in linear regression is the most efficient technique to handle the dataset.
+It established that there would be consistent and steady performance across the cross validation fold.

-If we were to go for a non linear model for the data, the knn_median_imput_knn10 model may be a viable alternative, albeit with slightly worse overall predictive performance.
+If we were to use a nonlinear model for the data, the knn_median_imput_knn10 model could be a plausible option, although with slightly worse overall predictive performance.

-To create a appropriate graph for the rsq table was too difficult as the the label imposed on each other So i refered to AI to create a better visualization for the different model Root Squared.
+Creating an acceptable graph for the rsq table was too tough because the labels were imposed on each other, so I turned to artificial intelligence to produce a better depiction for the many Root Squared models.

 autoplot(all_fits, metric = "rsq") +